fornax-navo/astropy/docs/io/fits/usage/cloud.rst

 * The ``lazy_load_hdus=True`` parameter takes care of loading HDU header and data attributes on demand rather than reading all HDUs at once.
 * The `ImageHDU.section` property enables a subset of an image array to be read into memory without downloading the entire image.
 Its use is not necessary for local files, which can be accessed efficiently using memory mapping, but it is beneficial for remote files.
 See the :ref:`astropy:data-sections` part of the documentation for more details.

-..
-  This example obtained a small 10-by-20 pixel cutout of the image data.
-You should find that this example runs very fast -- much faster than downloading the entire image to disk.
-This is because we used the `ImageHDU.section` property to access the image values.

-  `.section` is a special property which enables a subset of an image array to be read into memory without downloading the entire file.
-We could have obtained the same values using the `.data` attribute (i.e., ``hdul[1].data[10:20, 30:50]``), but it would have triggered AstroPy to download the entire image, which generally requires  more time and memory.
-  See the :ref:`astropy:data-sections` part of the documentation for more details.

 .. note::

     The ``lazy_load_hdus`` parameter is set to ``True`` by default.